Inadequate vocational services

 Graduating from high school and transitioning to the world of work is an extremely important and exciting milestone.
-However, for many young adults with Asperger Syndrome (AS), employment can present some unique challenges.
-Despite the vastly increasing numbers of individuals being diagnosed with AS, adult services for this population are seriously lacking.
-Many young adults with AS live at home, are unemployed or underemployed, or participate in programs that are inappropriate or unhelpful, leaving parents worried about what the future holds for their adult children.
-Yet individuals with AS bring many strengths to the work place, such as attention to detail, trustworthiness, reliability, and low absenteeism.
-In addition, aspects of jobs that other employees may find unattractive, including social isolation or repetitiveness, often appeal to persons with AS.
+However, for many young adults with autism obtaining and maintaining employment can present some unique challenges.
+Unfortunately, despite the vastly increasing numbers of individuals being diagnosed with autism spectrum disorder (ASD), adult services for this population are seriously lacking (Debevois, 2008; Hillier et al., 2007).
+Many autistic young adults remain unnecessarily dependent on family members, unable to reach their full potential.
+They often live at home, are unemployed or underemployed, or participate in programs that are inappropriate leaving many parents worried about what the future holds for their adult child.
+This is in spite of the fact that autistic individuals bring many strengths to the work place such as attention to detail, trustworthiness, reliability, and low absenteeism (Howlin, Jordan, & Evans, 1995; Morgan, 1996).
+In addition, aspects of jobs that other employees may find unattractive, including social isolation or repetitiveness, often appeal to persons with AS (Van Bourgondien & Woods, 1992).

-Although demands for employment services for adults with autism spectrum disorders (ASDs) are increasing, currently there are few specialized services available and not much is known about how best to support those with AS.
-However, there are some strategies which may help empower young adults with AS to achieve rewarding, satisfying employment, and make meaningful contributions to their community and society as a whole.
-Strategies discussed here will emphasize the fundamentals, or “employment philosophies,” such as helping the individual realize what employment actually means, what jobs are like, and some of the realities of employment.
-These issues are critical for helping the young adults understand the importance of employment and the magnitude of the role it will (hopefully) play in their life.
+Although demands for employment services for adults with autism are increasing substantially, currently there are few specialized services available and not much is known about how best to support those with autism in achieving success.
+However, there are some strategies which may help empower autistic young adults to achieve rewarding, satisfying employment, and make meaningful contributions to their community and society as a whole.
+Strategies discussed here will emphasize the fundamentals, or “employment philosophies”, such as helping the individual realize what employment actually means, what jobs are like, and some of the realities of employment.
+These issues are critical for helping the young adult understand the importance of employment and the magnitude of the role it will (hopefully) play in their life.

 Successful Employment: Preparation

 Understanding the purpose of employment is critical for ensuring enthusiasm and motivation for the transition to the world of work.
-If the adolescent with AS does not fully grasp the fundamentals such as how important getting a job is going to be for them and why, a successful transition will be much harder to achieve.
-For adolescents who are used to having all their needs met by their parents, the idea of having to get a job is often not particularly appealing and may not seem urgent.
-Many adolescents with AS may be reluctant to even think about life after high school, when everything will change and there will be even greater expectations of them.
-It will be critical to spend time thinking about why it is important to have a job; what it means to have a job; what an employer is looking for in an employee; why being “independent” is important, etc.
+If an adolescent with autis does not fully grasp the fundamentals such as how important getting a job is going to be for them and why, a successful transition will be much harder to achieve.
+For an adolescent who is used to having many of their needs met by their parents the idea of having to get a job is often not particularly appealing and may not seem to be something urgent.
+Many adolescents with autism may be reluctant to even think about life after high school when everything will change and there will be even greater expectations of them.
+Spending time thinking about some of the philosophy behind employment such as why it is important to have a job; what it means to have a job; what an employer is looking for in an employee; why being “independent” is important; etc. will be critical.

-Building a positive attitude and excitement about getting a job is also important.
-The young adult can be reminded of why this transition is so positive, e.g. they will have their own money, they will meet new people, they will learn new skills, they will have something to do during the day, they will increase their self-confidence and improve their self-image, etc. Employment can be talked about as something which will be exciting and enjoyable.
-Making plans for the future, setting goals adolescents would like to reach, and discussing how these goals can be achieved, will help maintain enthusiasm for employment, and also serve as a reminder that they need to be realistic in their employment expectations.
+Building a positive attitude and excitement towards getting a job is also important.
+The young adult can be reminded of why this transition is so positive, e.g. they will have their own money, they will meet new people, they will learn new skills, they will have something to do during the day, they will increase their self-confidence and improve their self-image, etc. Employment can be talked about as something which will be exciting and the individual will enjoy.
+Making plans for the future, goals the adolescent would like to reach and how these goals can be achieved will help maintain enthusiasm for employment and also serve as a reminder that they need to be realistic in their employment expectations.

-Another useful strategy is simply asking people the young adult meets (including friends and relatives) questions about their jobs such as: How did you get your job?
-What do you like / dislike about it?
-What qualifications do you need?
-How much do you get paid? (if appropriate), etc. People may be willing for the adolescent to visit their work sites for job shadowing experiences, where the adolescent can observe people at work for a couple of days.
-This will help enormously in exposing the young adult to a variety of jobs (not only the individual s/he is shadowing, but also all the others who work there), work environments, and realities of employment.
-Better still, actually volunteering at a company or organization will enable young adults to get hands on experience and try out different jobs.
-In addition, they can record these experiences on their resume, and have sources for obtaining references.
-Even if the volunteer experience is not a great match to the adolescent’s interests, s/he can learn a variety of skills that would be applicable to any job, such as responsibility, punctuality, reliability, interacting and communicating with others.
-S/he can also learn some of the realities of work such as having to do tasks which are less enjoyable, having to do things the way other people tell you to, only taking breaks at specific times, workplace rules such as no personal phone calls, no internet, etc.
+Another useful strategy is simply asking people the young adult meets (including friends and relatives) questions about their job such as “how did you get your job; what do you like / dislike about it; what qualifications do you need; how much do you get paid (if appropriate)”, etc. People the adolescent knows may be willing for them to visit their work site for a job shadowing experience where they observe that person at work for a couple of days.
+This will help enormously in exposing the individual to a variety of jobs (not only the individual they are shadowing but all the others who also work there), work environments, and realities of employment.
+Better still, actually volunteering at a company or organization will enable them to get hands on experience themselves in trying out different jobs.
+In addition, they can record these experiences on their resume and have sources for obtaining references.
+Even if the volunteer experience is not a great match to the adolescent’s interests they can learn a variety of skills that would be applicable to any job such as responsibility, punctuality, reliability, interacting and communicating with others, and some of the realities of work such as having to do tasks which are less enjoyable, having to do things the way other people tell you to, only taking breaks at specific times, rules of the workplace such as no personal phone calls, no internet, etc.

-The job interview may pose the most significant challenge for adults with AS, due to deficits in social skills and in “mindreading.”
-Parents and family members can play an important role in conducting realistic mock job interviews, where the young adult can practice appropriate behavior and learn how to answer typical job interview questions such as: Why do you want this job?
-Why should I hire you and not someone else?
-What are your strengths / weaknesses?
+However, the job interview potentially poses the most significant challenge for autistic adults due to challenges in social skills and “mindreading”.
+For many individuals with autism the job interview presents a critical block in achieving successful employment.
+Parents and family members can play an important role in conducting realistic mock job interviews with the young adult where they can practice appropriate behavior and how to answer typical job interview questions such as “why do you want this job?”, “why should I hire you and not someone else?”, “what are your strengths / weaknesses?” etc.

-Once young adults with AS begins their jobs, it may be useful for them or their supervisor to distribute a brief handout to co-workers describing AS and some of the characteristics the individual may present with.
-This will help co-workers understand the behavior of the young adult, and perhaps be more supportive.
-Identifying a co-worker who can serve as a mentors is also a useful strategy.
-Supervisors can be asked whether there are any employees who are familiar with AS or other types of disability, and who might be willing to serve in this role.
-This person can serve as an initial “go to” person when the young adult needs advice, or if problems arise.
-The mentor can also help integrate the young adult socially in to the workplace, which is critical for job retention and job satisfaction.
+Once the young adult with autism begins their job it may be useful for them or their supervisor to distribute a brief handout to co-workers describing autism and some of the strengths and challenges the individual may present with.
+This will help co-workers understand the behavior of the young adult and to perhaps be more supportive.
+Identifying a co-worker who can serve as a “mentor” is also a useful strategy.
+Supervisors can be asked whether there are any employees who are familiar with autism or other types of neurodiversity who might be willing to serve in this role.
+This person can serve as an initial “go to” person when the young adult needs advice or if problems arise.
+They can also help them to integrate socially into the workplace which is critical for job retention and job satisfaction.

 Providing supervisors with specific strategies for supporting the employee will also be helpful.
-Although more employers will be familiar with AS than in the past, they may still have little idea of how to best support someone with AS in the workplace.
+Although many more employers will be more familiar with the term autism than in the past, they may have little idea of how to best support someone with autism in the workplace.
 Strategies used in the classroom remain extremely useful and are often easily adapted to the work place.
-For example, encourage supervisors to:
+For example, supervisors can be encouraged to:

-- Clearly define the job task; what exactly is expected?
+- Clearly define the job task and what exactly is expected of the individual.

 - Break tasks down into smaller components if possible.

-- Minimize oral verbal instructions (perhaps provide written instructions), and allow time to respond.
+- Minimize verbal instructions (perhaps provide written instructions) and allow time to respond.

 - Provide models of the specific job skill.